moebiussurfing/ofxColorManager/README.md

 * **Linkable** with **ofxColorClient** trough TCP or Watching files.
 * Hue Wheel and rectangle **Color Pickers** with **HSV** sliders.
 * **Pantone** library with **2000+** named **colors**.
-* Manage: Edit, add, delete, sort, shift, and drag your palette colors.
+* Manage: Edit, add, remove, sort, shift, and drag your palette colors.
 * Kit exporter of all **JSON** preset files to your project data path.

 ## Usage